Gevorg Kasparov

 Gevorg Kasparov (Գևորգ Կասպարով, born 25 July 1980) is an Armenian Goalkeeping coach (UEFA B Licence) and former professional goalkeeper.
+He is the goalkeeping coach for FC Syunik.

 Club career

 Dvin Artashat

 Before playing in Dvin, Kasparov is a graduate of the Yerevan football school.
 As a youth, he played with the team Dvin Artashat.
 He played for this youth club from 1997 – 1998.
 At the age of 17 he became the main goalkeeper for the club.
 Because of the club's poor defensive line, the number of goals scored against Kasparov in the 1997 season were 51 goals in 18 matches.
 However, in the following season the situation changed so that in 10 matches, Kasparov caught the ball outside the goal 19 times.

 Zvartnots-AAL

 In 2000, Kasparov signed a contract with the club Zvartnots-AAL, which reached the final of the Armenian Cup twice and became runners-up in the 2001 Armenian Premier League.
 Perhaps Kasparov would have continued his career in this club, but at the end of the season, the club withdrew from the Armenian Premier League because of financial problems.